WINSDK/bite/README.md

 ![](https://img.shields.io/github/license/WINSDK/bite)

 `BiTE` is a platform-agnostic executable analysis tool.
-It aims to offer an environment for inspecting the content of binaries and it's debug info.
-While it is still in early development, it supports various architectures.
+It aims to offer an environment for inspecting the content of binaries and their debug info.
+While it is still in early development, various architectures are supported.

 ## Showcase